The world of electronic devices moves fast; they are quickly updated with the newest model replacing the older one, sometimes in less than a year.

-- Make a Record of the Current Configuration and Then Remove Wires, Power Units and Cables from your Devices
+- Make a Record of the Current Configuration, and Then Remove Wires, Power Units and Cables from your Devices

 You probably have heard this recommendation more than once since it’s usually advised to people leaving home for extended trips too.
-By disconnecting and removing wires and cables it eliminates stress on the sockets.
+By disconnecting and removing wires and cables, it eliminates stress on the sockets.

-Make sure to first take a picture of the back of the electronic devices before detaching any connections and also store these power units and cables along the right device though, because this will help you re-connect them later when you need them again.
+Make sure to first take a picture of the back of the electronic devices before detaching any connections and also store these power units and cables along the right device, though, because this will help you re-connect them later when you need them again.

 If you are storing used electronic devices, you should clean them off first.
-Remove all dust using a piece of dry cloth, this way you’ll prevent dirt or dust particles to affect its circuitry, also consider airing out your items with a can of compressed air for a thorough clean.
+Remove all dust using a piece of dry cloth, this way, you’ll prevent dirt or dust particles to affect its circuitry, also, consider airing out your items with a can of compressed air for a thorough clean.
 If you are a business owner storing remaining stock in a separate space out of your warehouse, make sure the boxes and covers of the items are dust-free and clean.

 - Store Your Electronic Devices in Their Original Packaging or Protect Them Using Dust Sheets

 There are two ways to go around this step.
 The first and best option is to pack these items securely in their original boxes and internal supports they came in.
-The cardboard cut-outs and foam inserts are especially designed to keep the devices safe.
+The cardboard cut-outs and foam inserts are specially designed to keep the devices safe.
 This foam has a cloth-like property that keeps dust particles away, and it never loses its sturdiness.

-If you don’t have their original packaging another option is to use clean cotton sheets since these will not allow the passing of any outside particles that could damage your device and will also prevent any scratches.
+If you don’t have their original packaging, another option is to use clean cotton sheets since these will not allow the passing of any outside particles that could damage your device and will also prevent any scratches.